Psychology with Criminology BSc (Hons)

 Quantitative Psychological Laboratory Experience and Skills (Core,20 Credits)

-On this module you will work in groups and individually to learn how to design, conduct and report psychological research using quantitative methodologies.
-Individually, you will engage in the research process as both a ‘researcher’ and ‘participant’.
-You will learn how to handle data and present research findings, including the use of tables and figures, in scientific reports and oral presentations.
-You will discuss and evaluate ethical considerations in psychological research and learn how to write ethics documents in accordance with current conventions.
+You will learn how to design, conduct, and report psychological research using quantitative methodologies.
+You will also learn how a healthy research culture contributes to the progression of psychological science through engaging in the research process as both a researcher and participant, and how to handle data and present research findings through scientific reports and oral presentations.
+Finally, you will discuss and evaluate ethical considerations in psychological research and learn how to write ethics documents in accordance with current conventions.

 Contemporary Issues in Criminality (Core,20 Credits)